 Fern Pine Information

-Fern pines will grow to between 30 and 50 feet (9 to 15 m.) in height, with a spread out to 25 or 35 feet (7.6 to 10.6 m.).
-The lower branches droop in a weeping style, and these can be left alone or trimmed to shape the tree and provide accessible shade.
+Fern pines will grow to between 30 and 50 feet (9-15 m.) in height, with a spread out to 25 or 35 feet (8-11 m.).
+The lower branches droop in a weeping style and these can be left alone or trimmed to shape the tree and provide accessible shade.
 The tree will grow flowers and small fruits, but these are largely inconspicuous.

 How to Grow Fern Pines